RobinSmits/GPT-3.5-FineTuning/README.md

 TODO

+## Open LLM model fine-tuning and validation

+The PolyLM 1.7B Open LLM model was pretrained on a multi-lingual dataset which also contained the Dutch language.

+In the notebook 'Open_LLM_Training_And_Validation.ipynb' the PolyLM model is quantized to 4-bits and fine-tuned with a QLoRA setup to minimize the GPU memory footprint.

+It achieves an accuracy of 83.4% on the validation set.

 ## GPT-3.5 fine-tuning and validation

 The code for fine-tuning GPT-3.5 can be found in the notebook 'Finetune_GPT-3.5.ipynb'.
 Based on the training and validation CSV files specific files are created  and uploaded to OpenAI that are used for fine-tuning the GPT-3.5 model.
 The news articles are wrapped into a specific prompt that's engineered for the classification we would like the model to learn through fine-tuning.